-The Saratoga Park neighborhood is one of the two Waukesha neighborhoods with the largest Police response volumes annually.
-The Saratoga Park surrounding neighborhood also feeds into the Hatfield Elementary, 73.3% economically disadvantage population and Whittier Elementary, 78.1% economically disadvantage reported from the Department of Public Instruction for the 2015-2016 school year.
-This demonstrates the Saratoga neighborhood has a great need for additional community resources and public services.
-The Saratoga Park neighborhood not only benefits from the added police visibility in the summer months, but also much needed programs for youth that will provide positive development, healthy choices and opportunities for personal growth and continued learning.
+The Sentinel Park neighborhood is one of two Waukesha neighborhoods with the largest Police response volumes annually.
+The Sentinel Park surrounding neighborhood also feeds into Whittier Elementary, 78.1% economically disadvantage reported from the Department of Public Instruction for the 2015-2016 school year.
+This demonstrates the Sentinel neighborhood has a great need for additional community resources and public services.
+The Sentinel Park neighborhood not only benefits from the added police visibility in the summer months, but also much needed programs for youth that will provide positive development, healthy choices and opportunities for personal growth and continued learning.
 It is reported by Harvard Graduate Studies that students will lose 2.6 months of learned math concepts over the summer break months.
 Summer learning loss is a significant problem, playing a surprisingly large role in creating the achievement gap.
 Economically disadvantaged students can lose significant learning over the summer months.
 To help ease the achievement gap this program seeks opportunities to find ways to partner with economically disadvantaged families to ensure their children keep reading and learning throughout the summer.
-Additionally, by bringing this program to the neighborhood, we are able to offer a wide variety of community supported resources including daily lunches for families though out partnership with St. Vincent de Paul, offering library and storytime in the park to provide children and families with all the resources available without any transportation barriers, and providing youth with important nutritional, healthy living and engaging enrichment activities.
+Additionally, by bringing this program to the neighborhood, we are able to offer a wide variety of community supported resources including daily lunches for families though out partnership with the Salvation Army, offering library and storytime in the park to provide children and families with all the resources available without any transportation barriers, and providing youth with important nutritional, healthy living and engaging enrichment activities.

-- 20. Describe two anticipated measurable outcomes for your proposed project and activities. - 1.
-In 2018, 100% of Saratoga Park playground program participants will demonstrate improvement and growth in their self-confidence, perseverance, organization and social skills as measured by daily logs and weekly leader observation records.
-2. In 2018, an average of 155 children and adults will be served lunch daily through St. Vincent de Paul's, Saratoga Park lunch program.
+- 20. Describe two anticipated measurable outcomes for your proposed project and activities.
+1. In 2018, 100% of Sentinel Park playground program participants will demonstrate improvement and growth in their self-confidence, perseverance, organization and social skills as measured by daily logs and weekly leader observation records.
+2. In 2018, an average of 150 children and adults will be served lunch daily through Salvation Army, Saratoga Park lunch program.
 3. In 2018, 100% of participants will report (1) having positive interactions with their leaders and other program participants, (2) making new friends at the program (3) having positive experiences with Community Police Officers (4) learning and new skill or hobby as measured through the end of summer participant evaluations. - 21.
 Select the appropriate activity category below for your project.
 Projects categories are listed in the order of highest priority for 2016 at the top of each list.

 Public Services

 Homeless shelter and services

 Meals / Nutrition

-X Youth / Childcare / Abused and neglected children
+Х Youth / Childcare / Abused and neglected children

 Seniors and Disabled

 Substance Abuse / Mental Health / Healthcare

 Transportation

 Domestic abuse

 Education

 Employment training

 HIV / AIDS

 Other (list)

 NRSA

 Meals / Nutrition

 Youth / Childcare / Abused and neglected children

 Seniors and disabled

-Substance Abuse / Mental Health / Healthcare
+Substance Abuse / Mental Health / Health care

 Domestic abuse

 Education

 Employment training

 Transportation

 HIV / AIDS

 Other (list)